 We will assess clinical and methodological heterogeneity by carefully examining the characteristics and design of included trials.
-We will assess the presence of clinical heterogeneity by comparing effect estimates (see Subgroup analysis and investigation of heterogeneity) in trial reports of different drug dosages, presence of other features of decompensation (e.g. ascites), different aetiologies for cirrhosis (e.g. alcohol-related liver disease, viral liver diseases, autoimmune liver disease), and based on the cointerventions (e.g. both groups receive prophylactic antibiotics to decrease the risk of subacute bacterial peritonitis in people with low-protein ascites).
+We will assess the presence of clinical heterogeneity by comparing effect estimates (see Subgroup analysis and investigation of heterogeneity) in trial reports of different drug dosages, previous history of bleeding, interval between onset of bleeding and treatment, presence of other features of decompensation (for example, ascites), different aetiologies for cirrhosis (for example, alcohol-related liver disease, viral liver diseases, autoimmune liver disease), and based on the cointerventions (for example, both groups receive prophylactic antibiotics to decrease the risk of subacute bacterial peritonitis in people with low-protein ascites).
 Different study designs and risk of bias can contribute to methodological heterogeneity.

-We will assess statistical heterogeneity by comparing the results of the fixed-effect model meta-analysis and the random-effects model meta-analysis, between-study standard deviation (Tau2 and comparing this with values reported in the study of the distribution of between-study heterogeneity) (Turner 2012), and by calculating I 2 using Stata/SE 14.2.
+We will assess statistical heterogeneity by comparing the results of the fixed-effect model meta-analysis and the random-effects model meta-analysis, between-study standard deviation (tau, and comparing this with values reported in study of the distribution of between-study heterogeneity) (Turner 2012), and by calculating the I statistic using Stata/SE 14.2.
 If we identify substantial clinical, methodological, or statistical heterogeneity, we will explore and address the heterogeneity in subgroup analysis (see Subgroup analysis and investigation of heterogeneity).